 Of course, we would not have been able to get to where we are today without the wonderful people who make the Basser Center all that it is now.
 Each week, we will be featuring another spectacular member of the Basser team and adding their story about what the 10-year anniversary means to them.
 Follow along here to read about our team!

-1. Susan Domchek, MD - Executive Director of the Basser Center
+1. Susan Domchek, MD - Executive Director of the Basser Center for BRCA

 Dr. Susan Domchek has been at Penn Medicine since 2001 and has been with the Basser Center since the inception in 2012.
 Her favorite part about working with the Basser Center is the intense commitment from everyone working with the Center to move the needle and help improve care for individuals with BRCA1/2 mutations.